diegojromerolopez/alfonsox/README.md

 Make sure you have [hunspell](http://hunspell.github.io/) installed in your system.

-No installation of dictionaries is required as this package alredy contains LibreOffice dictionaries from
+No installation of dictionaries is required as this package already contains LibreOffice dictionaries from
 [LibreOffice dictionaries repository](https://github.com/LibreOffice/dictionaries).